The Listener (TV series)

 The Listener is a Canadian fantasy drama television series created by Michael Amo.
 The series stars Craig Olejnik as Toby Logan, a paramedic with telepathic powers who finds himself consulting with law enforcement to make a change in the world by helping others while listening to the thoughts of victims and criminals, and seeing images that they saw.

 The series was broadcast in Canada on CTV and was produced by Shaftesbury Films, in conjunction with CTV and Fox International Channels.

 The series premiered on CTV on March 3, 2009.
 CTV renewed the series for four more seasons, each consisting of 13 episodes, premiering February 8, 2011, May 30, 2012, May 29, 2013, and May 26, 2014.
-In August 2014, CTV announced that they had cancelled the show.
+In August 2014, CTV announced that they had canceled the show after five seasons.
 The series finale aired on August 18, 2014.

 Plot

 Season One (2009)

-Toby is a 28-year-old first year paramedic who never knew his father and grew up in foster homes.
-Until now, Toby has kept secret his premonitions and his ability to listen to people's surface thoughts, only discussing them with his confidant and former counsellor, Dr. Ray Mercer (Colm Feore).
-While he and his partner Osman "Oz" Bey (Ennis Esmer) cross the city of Toronto in an ambulance, Toby helps people in crisis and gradually comes to terms with his own past.
+Toby is a 28-year-old first-year paramedic who never knew his father and grew up in foster homes.
+Until now, Toby has kept secret his premonitions and his ability to listen to people's surface thoughts, only discussing them with his confidant and former counselor, Dr. Ray Mercer (Colm Feore).
+While he and his partner Osman "Oz" Bey (Ennis Esmer) cross the city of Toronto in an ambulance, Toby helps people in crisis and gradually comes to terms with his past.
 With the help of Detective Charlie Marks (Lisa Marcos) and his on-and-off girlfriend Olivia Fawcett (Mylène Dinh-Robic), an ER doctor, Toby realizes that he can use his gift to help other people.